The Giants Causeway and Bushmills Tramway: A Journey Through Time on the Causeway Coast of Northern Ireland

 As the train approaches its final destination, the iconic Causeway hotel and Giant’s Causeway comes into view.
 This UNESCO World Heritage Site, with its interlocking basalt columns, stands as a testament to nature’s artistic prowess.
 The sight of these ancient stone pillars, set against the backdrop of the vast ocean, evokes a sense of wonder and reverence.

-Before reaching the Giant’s Causeway Station, or the upper station, passengers are treated to distant views of the majestic Dunluce Castle, perched precariously on the cliff edge.
+Before reaching the Giant’s Causeway station, or the upper station, passengers are treated to distant views of the majestic Castle Dunluce Castle, perched precariously on the cliff edge.
 This ancient fortress, with its tales of battles and intrigue, adds a touch of historical depth to the journey.

 How to Get To The Giant’s Causeway and Bushmills Railway